intellectivelab/docs.intellectivelab.com/_docs/unity-react/components/chart.md

 ## Chart data filtering

 Charts support filtering data by clicking on one or more segments.
-It works like [Search criteria panel](./search-criteria-panel.md) but gives opportunity to do it right on chart.
+It works like Search criteria panel but gives an opportunity to do it right on the chart.

 E.g. clicking `Telecommunications` segment on `Salary by Industry` chart will cause selection only records with `Telecommunications` in `Industry` column on the grid